Ichiriki Chaya: Services offered

-The Ichiriki offers similar services to the other ochaya in Kyoto, with maiko and geisha hired from a geisha house (okiya) to provide entertainment and conversation to guests at parties.
+Ichiriki offers similar services to other ochaya in Kyoto, with maiko and geisha hired from a geisha house (okiya) to provide entertainment and conversation to guests at parties.
 The Ichiriki does not prepare food, but customers can order catering à la carte, which is delivered to the house.
 Guests can also be shown around the house and see various decorations, such as a miniature display of the forty-seven rōnin dating to around 1850.

 Architecture

-The Ichiriki is structured in the style of traditional Japanese architecture.
+Ichiriki is constructed in the traditional Japanese architectural style.
 The structure of the building is mostly wood, and is designed to protect the privacy of its patrons, with the interior gardens not visible from outside the complex.
 The building also features angled screens to prevent eavesdropping at walls.